I couldn’t be more excited to launch the 2nd edition of the ChartMogul SaaS Benchmarks Report.

 2022 was a challenging year for most SaaS businesses.
 A tough macroeconomic environment meant customers reassessed and cut their SaaS spend.
 More than half of SaaS businesses saw lower retention rates in 2022.
 This is in sharp contrast to 2021 which saw almost 70% of businesses having a higher retention rate in 2021 when compared to previous year.

-Download the 60-pg ChartMogul SaaS Benchmarks Report
+Read the ChartMogul SaaS Benchmarks Report

 These insights only scratch the surface – there’s a lot more data and charts for you to explore!
 We share all our learnings and benchmarks in the full report.